Upcoming events

 Chaos and Demand on Instructor

-The game is a social game akin to Greenwich Village rather than a "parliament/Congress game" that is more typical among Reacting games.
+Low Chaos: Low Demand on Instructor.
+The game is a social game akin to Greenwich Village rather than the "parliamentary game" that is more typical among Reacting games.
 This can be either easier or harder depending on what instructors are used to.

 Using the Game